Bloodborne Pathogens Safety Basics

 Learning Objectives: Learners will understand what bloodborne pathogens are, how they can be dangerous, how to safely prevent interaction with bloodborne pathogens, and how to respond should they come in contact with bloodborne pathogens.

-- 1 Hour of Course Material
+1 Hour of Course Material

-- 45 Days of Access to Online Course
+Months of Access to Course